perfalcon/RoboND-FollowMe-Project/writeup.md

 Steps followed :
 1) Set up the environment
 2) Get Data
-3) Train the Neural Network to acheive more than .40 accuracy.
+3) Train the Neural Network to acheive more than .40 final score.
 5) Test the trained data in the Simulator.

 ## Setup Environment